 The Amaze is equipped with an Eco-driving indicator and a mileage indicator.
 The eco-mode lets you know if the way you’re driving is good for fuel economy.
 So making sure the indicator is on is a good way to save money on your fuel bills.

-Our mileage on the drive ending up 16 + kilometers per litre, which could have been more if we actually kept an eye out on the Eco-driving indicator.
+Our mileage on the drive ended up 16 + kilometers per liter, which could have been more if we actually kept an eye out on the Eco-driving indicator.

 The boot of the car also had an amazingly large space, which allowed us to fit in around 5-6 cabin luggages.
 That in fact was one of the competitions at the end of the ride, where one of the teams managed to win by cramming in 6 pieces of luggage into the boot in around 40-50 seconds.

-The Honda Amaze starts up around 6 -9 lacs on road in Bangalore, inclusive of taxes, insurance and extended warranty.
+The Honda Amaze starts up around 6 -9 lacs on road in Bangalore, including taxes, insurance and extended warranty.
 If you’d like more details and specs about the Honda Amaze is over here.
-Check out the prices for the different variants of the car using Honda’s pricing calculator here.
+Check out the prices for the different variants of the car using Honda’s pricing calculator there.